-By the time of Nacho Coronel's death, El Lobo had been captured and the Milenio Cartel had suffered internal divisions, splitting into two factions: "La Resistencia" and what that faction referred to as "Los Torcidos" (The Twisted Ones -- La Resistencia accused them of giving up El Lobo to the authorities.
+By the time of Nacho Coronel's death, El Lobo had been captured and the Milenio Cartel had suffered internal divisions, splitting into two factions: "La Resistencia" and another faction referred to as the "Torcidos" ("The Twisted Ones"), because La Resistencia accused them of giving up El Lobo to the authorities.

-Nemesio Oseguera Ramos, alias "El Mencho," is considered the leader and founder of the CJNG, and his original top operators were Erick Valencia, alias "El 85", and Martin Arzola Ortega, alias "El 53."
+Nemesio Oseguera Ramos, alias "El Mencho," is considered the leader and founder of the CJNG, and his original top operators were Erick Valencia, alias "El 85," and Martin Arzola Ortega, alias "El 53."
 All of these men were former Milenio Cartel members.

 In April 2015, the CJNG killed 15 Mexican police officers during an ambush in Jalisco state, one of the single deadliest attacks on security forces in recent Mexican history.
 The group was also blamed for an attack in March 2015 that killed five federal police.
-Additionally, Mexican officials have previously indicated that the group possesses highly sophisticated armament, and machine guns and grenade launchers were used to conduct the March attack.
+Additionally, Mexican officials have previously indicated that the group possesses highly sophisticated armament, including machine guns and grenade launchers were used to conduct the March 2015 attack.
 In May 2015, the group continued its deadly streak, shooting down a military helicopter on May 1 and launching a wave of violence across Jalisco.

 Allies and Enemies

 The CJNG's longest ally were Los Cuinis, led by Abigael González Valencia, the brother-in-law of El Mencho.
 However, the precise nature of this relationship has never been fully clarified as some reports described Los Cuinis as the financial arm of the CJNG, while others viewed it as a separate, if associated, organization.
 And with the arrest of many of the leaders of the González Valencia, the power and influence of Los Cuinis appears to have waned dramatically.